This website provides comprehensive information about:

 There are archive editions for TFD 2008/09, 2009/10, 2010/11, 2011/12, and 2012/13.
-These will occasionally be useful to investigate the tax position in those years, but the current edition will generally be the best starting point, as that has been substantially rewritten in the light of current HMRC guidance and further thought and research.
+These will occasionally be useful to investigate the tax position in those years, but the current edition will generally be the best starting point, as that has been written in the light of current HMRC guidance, and further thought and research.

 If you have technical problems, or problems logging in, click here

 To contact James Kessler QC click here